Yoichi Chikahara

 Causal Inference in Time Series via Supervised Learning

-Discovering causal relationships in time series is one of the most important tasks in time series analysis and has key applications in various fields.
-For instance, finding the causal relationship indicating that the research and development (R&D) expenditure X influences the total sales Y, but not vice versa, (i.e., X->Y) will be a help for decision making in companies.
-In addition, discovering causal (regulatory) relationships between genes from time series gene expression data is one of the central tasks in bioinformatics.
+Discovering causal relationships in time series is one of the most important tasks in time series analysis, with key applications in various domains.
+For example, identifying a causal relationship in which research and development (R&D) expenditure X influences total sales Y, but not vice versa (i.e., XY), can support decision-making in companies.
+In bioinformatics, uncovering causal (regulatory) relationships between genes from time series gene expression data is also a central problem.

-For these applications, the metric of the temporal causality called Granger causality [Granger 1969] has been widely used.
-The definition is very simple: if the past values of X are "helpful" in predicting the future values of Y, then X is the cause of Y. To evaluate the "helpfulness" in prediction, many traditional methods use regression models, which are the mathmatical expressions representing the relationships between variables.
-When we use an appropriate regression model that can be well fitted to the data, we can identify correct causal directions with these methods.
-However, it is not easy to select an appropriate regression model for each data because it requires a deep understanding of the data (e.g., we need to consider the amount of data, the relationship between variables, and the noise in data).
+For such applications, the notion of temporal causality known as Granger causality [Granger, 1969] has been widely used.
+The concept is straightforward: if the past values of X are “helpful” in predicting the future values of Y, then X is considered a cause of Y. To quantify this “helpfulness,” many traditional methods employ regression models, which are mathematical expressions representing the relationships between variables.
+When an appropriate regression model is well fitted to the data, these methods can identify the correct causal directions.
+However, selecting an appropriate regression model for each dataset is challenging, as it requires a deep understanding of the data—for example, the sample size, the nature of the relationships between variables, and the noise structure.

-Our goal is to build a novel approach that does not require a deep understanding of the data.
-To do so, we propose a supervised learning approach that utilizes a classifier instead of regression models.
-Specifically, we infer causal relationships by training a classifier that assigns ternary causal labels (X->Y,X<-Y, No Causation) to time series.
+Our goal is to develop a novel approach that does not require such detailed prior knowledge of the data.
+To this end, we propose a supervised learning framework that uses a classifier instead of regression models.
+Specifically, we infer causal relationships by training a classifier to assign ternary causal labels (XY, XY, or No Causation) to time series data.

 Yoichi Chikahara, Akinori Fujino.
 Causal Inference in Time Series via Supervised Learning.
 Proc. of the 27th International Joint Conference on Artificial Intelligence, Stockholm, Sweden, July 2018 (IJCAI2018; Acceptance Rate: 20%)[Proceedings] [Paper] [Slides] [Poster]